 Roku is an entertainment business based in the US.
 Roku stocks (ROKU.US) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was $327.12 – a decrease of 5.65% over the previous week.
-Roku employs 1,925 staff and has a trailing 12-month revenue of around $2 billion.
+Its last market close was $352 – an increase of 0.08% over the previous week.
+Roku employs 1,925 staff and has a trailing 12-month revenue of around $2.3 billion.

 Since the stock market crash in March caused by coronavirus, Roku's stock price has had significant positive movement.